fncbook/fnc/chapter10/tpbvp.md

 ## Numerical solution

-We can solve the TPBVP {eq}`tpbvp` by recasting the problem as a first-order system in the usual way.
+We can solve the TPBVP {eq}`tpbvp` by recasting the problem as a first-order system, as introduced in @transformation-of-high-order-systems.

 (demo-tpbvp-mems)=
-::::{prf:example} Solving a TPBVP
+::::{prf:example} Solving a TPBVP numerically
 As a system, the MEMS problem from {numref}`Example {number} <example-tpbvp-mems>` uses $y_1=w$, $y_2=w'$ to obtain

 :::{math}